IABTechLab/uid2-self-serve-portal/README.md

 ## Requirements

 - A recent version of Node.
-Recommended: 16.x or later.
+Recommended: 16.14 or later.
+See [package.json](./package.json) for the required version.
 - Docker Desktop.
 - VS Code (or equivalent).
 Note that if you don't use VS Code, you will need to find equivalent extensions for things like linting.